 We have experienced a low level of defaults to date.
-This is due, in part, to the weighted average life of our mortgage insurance portfolio being 18.8 months as of December 31, 2016, whereas the peak default period for insured mortgage loans has historically been three to six years after loan origination.
+This is due, in part, to the weighted average life of our mortgage insurance portfolio being 22.3 months as of December 31, 2018, whereas the peak default period for insured mortgage loans has historically been three to six years after loan origination.
 As a result, we do expect default levels to increase as our portfolio seasons.
 We believe that in recent years the underwriting practices in the industry have improved substantially and that the quality of mortgage loans originated has been high.
-Consequently, we expect that the default rate and losses on the business we have underwritten to date will be favorable in comparison to the default rate and losses experienced by the mortgage insurers that wrote business in 2006 through 2009.
+Consequently, we expect that the default rate and losses on the business we have underwritten to date will be favorable in comparison to the default rate and losses historically experienced by mortgage insurers.
+During the third quarter of 2017, certain regions of the U.S. experienced hurricanes which impacted our insured portfolio's performance.
+Loans in default identified as hurricane-related defaults resulting from those storms totaled 2,288 as of December 31, 2017.
+In the year ended December 31, 2018, 2,150 of the 2,288 defaults previously identified as hurricane-related cured.
+Based on our experience to date and prior industry experience, we expect the ultimate number of hurricane-related defaults from 2017, and from future similar events, that eventually result in claims will be less than the default-to-claim experience for non-hurricane-related defaults.
+In addition, under our master policy, our exposure may be limited on hurricane-related claims.
+For example, we are permitted to exclude a claim entirely where damage to the property underlying a mortgage was the proximate cause of the default and adjust a claim where the property underlying a mortgage in default is subject to unrestored physical damage.
+The impact on our reserves in future periods will be dependent upon the performance of the hurricane-related defaults and our expectations for the amount of ultimate losses on these delinquencies.